 Preparation:

-- Preparation: Prepare the meat, vegetables and garlic.
+- Preparation: Prepare meat, vegetables, and garlic.

-- Serve: Remove the bay leaves and serve.
+- Serve: Remove bay leaves and serve.

-Beer goulash
+Beer Goulash

 Ingredients: